 Content marketing pays well, particularly for specialist writers, with rates starting at $1 a word.
 Here’s how to get started.

 Freelance writers are in greater demand than ever.
 It’s just that, increasingly, their skills are valued more by businesses than newspapers.
-Content marketing pays well, particularly for specialist writers.
-Little wonder everyone’s getting in on the act.
-Here’s the lowdown if you’re new to this gig.
+Here’s a step-by-step guide to content marketing if you’re new to this gig.

 In 2008, Steve Goedeker, who runs an appliance retail company in the US, was trying to save his family’s business and so, as a first step, he took it online.
 Profits soared, according to the New York Times story in which Goedeker was featured.

 But then something more exciting happened.
 Goedeker decided to replace his Google ad spend with content marketing.
-According to the New York Times story, he hired two full-time writers and now spends between $100,000 and $150,000 a year on content marketing efforts.
+According to the New York Times story, he hired two full-time writers and spent between $100,000 and $150,000 a year on content marketing efforts.

 Did you sniff the opportunity yet?

-If not, the NYT story goes on to talk about Marcus Sheridan, owner of River Pools and Spas who published a post about how much it cost to install a fiberglass pool on their blog, and—pay attention to this bit—made $2.5 million in sales from just that one single article.
+The NYT story goes on to talk about Marcus Sheridan, owner of River Pools and Spas, who published a post about how much it cost to install a fiberglass pool on their blog, and—pay attention to this bit—made $2.5 million in sales from just that one article.
 Another business owner in the same Times story attributes 1 to 3 percent of their business growth ($120,000 to $360,000) directly to content marketing.

-Because businesses expecting hundreds of thousands of dollars return for their content don’t hire writers off oDesk to do the work, they hire writers with proven storytelling, publishing, and writing skills.
+Businesses expecting hundreds of thousands of dollars in return for their content marketing investment don’t hire writers off oDesk to do the work.
+They hire writers with proven writing, storytelling, and publishing skills.

 People like you and me.